 This profession typically requires an advanced degree and licensing, as follows:

 Education: To interact with and evaluate clients or patients, a doctoral degree is required.
 Many post-graduate programs require a bachelor's degree in psychology as a prerequisite.
 However, some programs may simply require a certain number of semester hours in psychology combined with courses in other sciences.

 Those who hold a master's degree in psychology may perform work on a research level.
 It is generally understood that an advanced degree is required to be able to practice as a forensic psychologist.

-In addition to educational requirements, every state has licensing requirements.
+Licensing: In addition to educational requirements, every state has licensing requirements.
 The specific qualifications vary from state to state but include combinations of education and work experience requirements.
 Additionally, taking and passing a standardized test is required to obtain licensure.

 In addition to specific education and other requirements for the job, forensic psychologists must possess the following skills in order to perform their jobs successfully:

 - Communication skills: These individuals need to communicate regularly with judges, inmates, crime victims, and attorneys.
 They need to adjust their communication style depending on the situation and have strong speaking and listening skills as well.

 - Objectivity: The work can become taxing and emotional, and individuals must maintain objectivity regardless of who they work with, whether a criminal, victim, attorney, or other parties.
 Forensic psychologists must also avoid getting emotionally attached to any of the parties they interact with.